black-sliver/evermizer/README.txt

 CHANGES SO FAR:
+  This is in an early but working state.
   Crude user interface to select seed and settings
     Default output filename includes settings and seed number Option to save a spoiler log